hphelion/documentation/cloudos/services-overview.md

 - Eden service use cases/solutions/how to use/examples

 **Peer** A resource pool registry; Allows you to interact with other clouds.
 HP Public is a resource pool registry, which allows you to tap into any OpenStack cloud.
 This allows for a hybrid cloud approach for sharing resources.
-Example: using HP Public Cloud Services in conjunction with your internal private cloud services.
+Example: using HP Helion Public Cloud Services in conjunction with your internal private cloud services.

 - [Overview of the Peer service](/cloudos/services/peer/overview)
 - [Getting started with the Peer service](/cloudos/services/peer/getting-started/)